xcelt/smart-home/README.md

 ![CyberChef](./images/cyberchef.png)

-Solving for the keys with Katana or CyberChef would be possible, but time and resource intensive as the hacker would have to run the decryption cycle on several algorithm types.
+Solving for the keys with Katana or CyberChef would be possible, but time and resource intensive as the attacker would have to run the decryption cycle on several algorithm types.
 With this it can be deduced that basic hacking skills and knowledge do not result in easy idenfication of RSA and Fernet encryption keys.

-Though it is true that all encryption can be broken, the resources and commitment required to identify and bruteforce the hashed keys can be great deterrents to cyber attackers.
-SHA512 was idenfied with little effort or knowledge on behalf of the hacker; RSA and Fernet were not so easy to break.
-We can thus conclude with this limited test that RSA and Fernet encryption keys are more robust than SHA512 encryption, and so we utilised them in our program accordingly.
+We can thus conclude from this limited test that RSA and Fernet encryption keys are more robust than SHA512 encryption, proving the null hypothesis false.

 ## References